- Evaluate if you have the funds and customer base you'll need.

-Advice and best practices
+International expansion advice and best practices

 If you feel you're ready to tackle the challenges of international business, follow this advice from business leaders who have been in your shoes.

-Find the right partner(s) and team.
+1. Find the right partners and team.

 "The foreign companies that you may deal with probably have more experience doing business in the U.S. than you have in their country," Bardosh said.
 "Without a core team on your side with the necessary cultural, language and local business contacts, you'll be competitively disadvantaged."

-Consider the impact of any new ideas.
+3. Consider the impact of any new ideas.

 Instead of only thinking about how your own country's customers might receive your new ideas, you'll need to think about how foreign customers will receive your ideas.

-Always do your due diligence.
+4. Always do your due diligence.

-Additional reporting by Nicole Fallon.
+Additional reporting by Nicole Fallon and Saige Driver.
 Some source interviews were conducted for a previous version of this article.